New Victory Theater: Site

-The New Victory Theater is at 207 West 42nd Street, on the northern sidewalk between Eighth Avenue and Seventh Avenue, at the southern end of Times Square in the Midtown Manhattan neighborhood of New York City.
-The building occupies a rectangular land lot covering 6942 ft2, with a frontage of 69 ft on 42nd Street and a depth of 100.5 ft.
+The New Victory Theater is at 209 West 42nd Street, on the northern sidewalk between Eighth Avenue and Seventh Avenue, at the southern end of Times Square in the Midtown Manhattan neighborhood of New York City, New York, U.S. The building occupies a rectangular land lot covering 6942 ft2, with a frontage of 69 ft on 42nd Street and a depth of 100.5 ft.
 The theater abuts 3 Times Square to the east and northeast, as well as the Lyric Theatre to the west and northwest.
-It also shares the block with the Hotel Carter building, the American Airlines Theatre, and the Times Square Theater to the west.
+It also shares the block with the Hotel Carter building, the Todd Haimes Theatre, and the Times Square Theater to the west.
 Other nearby buildings include 255 West 43rd Street, the St. James Theatre, and the Hayes Theater to the northwest; 229 West 43rd Street and 1501 Broadway to the north; 5 Times Square and the New Amsterdam Theatre to the south; and the Candler Building to the southwest.

 The surrounding area is part of Manhattan's Theater District and contains many Broadway theaters.
-In the first two decades of the 20th century, eleven venues for Legitimate theatre were built within one block of West 42nd Street between Seventh and Eighth Avenues.
+In the first two decades of the 20th century, eleven venues for legitimate theatre were built within one block of West 42nd Street between Seventh and Eighth Avenues.
 The New Amsterdam, Harris, Liberty, Eltinge, and Lew Fields theaters occupied the south side of the street.
-The original Lyric and Apollo theaters (combined into the current Lyric Theatre), as well as the Times Square, Victory, Selwyn (now American Airlines), and Victoria theaters, occupied the north side.
+The original Lyric and Apollo theaters (combined into the current Lyric Theatre), as well as the Times Square, Victory, Selwyn (now Todd Haimes), and Victoria theaters, occupied the north side.
 These venues were mostly converted to movie theaters by the 1930s, and many of them had been relegated to showing pornography by the 1970s.

 Design

-Designed by architect Albert Westover, the theater was previously known as the Theatre Republic, Belasco Theatre, and Victory Theatre.
-The New Victory Theater's current design dates to a 1995 renovation by Hardy Holzman Pfeiffer Associates (HHPA).
+The New Victory Theater was designed by architect Albert Westover; its current design dates to a 1995 renovation by Hardy Holzman Pfeiffer Associates (HHPA).
 The design of the facade reflects its appearance in 1900, when Oscar Hammerstein I developed the theater.
 The interior design incorporates details that were added when David Belasco took over the theater in 1902.
 The theater's interior was intended to be completely fireproof, with marble stairways, artificial stone, and plaster surfaces with wire-net lathing.